chibuezeayogu/order-frontend/README.md

 # Order-frontend
 Order Frontend is an order management app with minimal functionality.
-It allows a user enter certin information and save to into the system
+It allows users enter certain information like Customer detasils, Address, title, and Booking date and save it in the system.

 ## Features
-- Add to Order
+- Add Order
-- View All With Pagination
+- View All Orders With Pagination
-- View One
+- View One Order
-- Update
+- Update Order

 ## Languages
 - Javascript